souzatharsis/podcastfy/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please submit [Issues](https://github.com/souzatharsis/podcastfy/issues) or Pull Requests.
-Feel free to fork the repo and create your own applications.
-We're excited to learn about your use cases!
+See [Guidelines](GUIDELINES.md) for more details.

 ## Example Use Cases 🎧🎶